 - Official copies of all college, university, or non-college degree school transcripts

 - Students using Chapter 33 and Chapter 31 education benefits will need to submit the Request for Certification form and copy of current class schedule before charges are due to secure classes.

 - Students using Chapter 30, 35, and 1606 will need to pay the charges unless you have financial aid or a sponsor before submitting their request for certification.

-- View your Progress in your MyCollege account to confirm that all classes are required for graduation in your program.
-With exception to developmental courses, labs attached to a course (example: SPA-181 is wed to the SPA-111 course), or prerequisites for degree requirements, classes that appear in the “Other Courses” section of your Progress cannot be certified.
+- View Progress in your MyCollege account to confirm that all classes are required for graduation in your program.
+With exception to developmental courses, labs attached to a course (example: SPA-181 is connected to the SPA-111 course), or prerequisites for degree requirements, classes that appear in the “Other Courses” section of your Progress cannot be certified.
 This report can be assessed through your MyCollege account under your Academic Profile

 - If you have registered for classes that aren’t required, meet with your advisor and make adjustments